sindresorhus/sindresorhus.github.com/_apps/dato.md

 All the date and time output and the calendar adhere to your locale preferences.
 I have no plans to localize the app itself.

+### I added a calendar to the Calendar app but it doesn't show up in Dato

+You need to enable the calendar in “Dato › Preferences › Calendar Events”.

 #### Dato doesn't show up in the menu bar

 When the menu bar grows too large, macOS hides overflowing items, so Dato might have been hidden.
 Try to close some of your other menu bar apps.
 There’s, unfortunately, no way for apps to detect this and warn the user.